-The badger makes an appearance at the patio doors most evenings, she likes peanuts, sugar free peanut butter sandwiches (Whole Earth is recommended) and eggs.
+The badger makes an appearance at the patio doors most evenings, she likes peanuts, sugar free peanut butter sandwiches, bananas and eggs.

-Seals are often seen, however the otters tend to be rather shy - but there are some in the area and careful watching and patience will often be rewarded.
+Seals are often seen basking on the small islands in the loch, however the otters tend to be rather shy - but there are some in the area and careful watching and patience will often be rewarded.